isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ... no m.unlock() ...
     }

 Here, we "forgot" to state that the `mutex` should be released, so we don't know if the failure to ensure release of the `mutex` was a bug or a feature.
 Stating the postcondition would have made it clear:

-    void manipulate(Record& r)    // better: hold the mutex m while and only while manipulating r {
+    void manipulate(Record& r)    // postcondition: m is unlocked upon exit {
         m.lock();
         // ... no m.unlock() ...
     }

-The bug is now obvious.
+The bug is now obvious (but only to a human reading comments)

 Better still, use [RAII](#Rr-raii) to ensure that the postcondition ("the lock must be released") is enforced in code: